ahebwa49/gatsby-portfolio/src/pages/2020-01-14-Getting-started-with-React-and-D3/index.md

 ---
-path: "/my-first-blog"
+path: "/getting-started-with-react-and-d3-interactive-bar-chart"
 date: "2020-01-14"
 readTime: "7 min read"
 title: "Getting started with React and D3 — interactive Bar Chart."
-tags: "TypeScript GraphQL React"
+tags: "JavaScript D3.js React"
-featuredImage: ../../images/2019nCoV.png
+featuredImage: ../../images/bar-chart.png
 author: "Livingstone Asabahebwa"
 description: "D3, which stands for data driven documents, has been the industry standard for creating custom data visualizations on the web since it’s creation in 2011.
 I like to think about D3 as a library that loads data and attaches it to the DOM.
 React is a Facebook technology which makes it painless to create interactive UIs..."
 ---